OpenRCT2/OpenScenarios/README.md

 1. Must include the Finished Scenario
 2. Must include a Save of the Scenario at the last step of Scenario Creation
 3. Should include a Screenshot
+4. Should include a Description of the Scenario, and mention what difficulty category it is
+5. Should have at least 1 person that is not the scenario creator play test it and verify that the scenario has no major issues, and that the difficulty is set correctly